Tours and courses by certified dive masters & tour guides speaking English, Spanish and French.

 How long can a human go without air?

 Everyone and every situation is different – but we can go for three minutes without oxygen.
-After five to ten minutes of not breathing, you’re likely to develop serious brain damage that may be irreversible.
-However, free divers with regular training can go for much longer periods of time as they learn to minimise their metabolic functions and preserve oxygen.
+After 5 to 10 minutes of not breathing, you’re likely to develop serious brain damage that may be irreversible.
+However, free divers with regular training can go for much longer periods of time as they learn to minimize their metabolic functions and preserve oxygen.

 What is the deepest dive without oxygen?

 The maximum depth reached by anyone in a single breath is 702 feet (213.9 metres) and this record was set in 2007 by Herbert Nitsch.
-He also holds the record for the deepest dive without oxygen – reaching a depth of 831 feet (253.2 metres) but he sustained a brain injury as he was ascending.
+He also holds the record for the Deepest no-limit freedive– reaching a depth of 831 feet (253.2 metres) but he sustained a brain injury as he was ascending.
+Herbert is a multiple-time World Champion and the present record holder for freediving known as “the Deepest Man on Earth.”

 How long can an average person hold their breath?

 Most people without any training can hold their breath for about 30 seconds without gasping for air.
-But free divers who swim without the aids of snorkels or scuba gear can actually hold their breath for more than 10 minutes.
+But free divers who swim without the aid of snorkels or scuba gear can hold their breath for more than 10 minutes.

 What is the world’s record for the longest time someone has held their breath underwater?